sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Rename-ConfigEdgeServer.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type

-### Citrix.Configuration.Sdk.Edgeserver
+### Citrix.Configuration.Sdk.EdgeServer
    You can pipe edge servers to Rename-ConfigEdgeServer.
 ## Return Values

-### None Or Citrix.Configuration.Sdk.Edgeserver
+### None or Citrix.Configuration.Sdk.EdgeServer
    This cmdlet does not generate any output, unless you use the PassThru parameter, in which case it generates a Citrix.Configuration.Sdk.EdgeServer object.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Rename-ConfigEdgeServer -Name "Old name" -NewName "New Name"
 ```
-#### Description
-Renames the edge server with the name "Old name" to "New Name"
+   Description<br>-----------<br>Renames the edge server with the name "Old name" to "New Name"
-### Example 2
+### EXAMPLE 2
 ```
 C:\PS>  Get-ConfigEdgeServer "Old name" | Rename-ConfigEdgeServer -NewName "New name"
 ```
-#### Description
-Renames the edge server with the name "Old name" to "New Name"
+   Description<br>-----------<br>Renames the edge server with the name "Old name" to "New Name"